mar-esther23/WibblyWobbly/README.md

    > **Note:** This can be used as a very rough method to infer a catalog.

 ## Versions
+- 0.3.0
+  - Includes performance improvements.
 - 0.2.0
   - Uses theFuzz
-   - Includes a rough clustering algorithm
+  - Includes a rough clustering algorithm.
-   - Includes hierarchical dictionaries
+  - Includes hierarchical dictionaries.

 - 0.1.0
   - This is the first WibblyWobbly version online!
-   - Includes basic operations to match list to catalogs
+  - Includes basic operations to match list to catalogs.

 ## Acknowledgments
 Thank you, [TheFuzz](https://github.com/seatgeek/thefuzz/) team.
 You are amazing!